Happy-Ferret/neje-ui/README.md

 ### Cons

-* You can't control browser precisely--must control them via JavaScript, manually. (window size, menu etc.)
+* You must control everything via JavaScript manually (window size, menu etc.) under restrictions of the browser.
 * Behaviour may be different for each platforms when you use default browser.

 # Contribution
 Improvements to the codebase and pull requests are encouraged.

 Also any ideas including attractive demos are welcomed.